 - Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priority for the NSAG with highest priority supported on the frequency.

-- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their nsag-CellReselectionPriority given for these NSAG(s).
+- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their nsag-CellReselectionPriority and nsag-CellReselectionSubPriority (if provided) given for these NSAG(s).

 - Frequencies that support a NSAG provided by NAS and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.

-- Frequencies that support none of the NSAG(s) provided by NAS are prioritized in the order of their cellReselectionPriority;
+- Frequencies that support none of the NSAG(s) provided by NAS are prioritized in the order of their cellReselectionPriority and cellReselectionSubPriority (if provided);